nerdalize/nerd/README.md

 # Nerd
-Your personal `nerd` that takes care of running compute jobs on the [Nerdalize cloud](https://www.nerdalize.com/).
+The Nerdalize command line interface: Your personal `nerd` that takes care of running compute jobs on the [Nerdalize cloud](https://www.nerdalize.com/).

 ---